 - Horizontal and vertical padding values change how much padding goes around these elements

-- Clicking the square icon will let you adjust individual padding values.
+- Clicking the square icon will let you adjust individual padding values for more granular tweaks.
 In the below example, we add a bit more padding just to the right side so that it optically balances the white space created by our star icon.

 3. “Hug” vs. “Fixed” vs. “Fill Container”